-Designated shoreline areas are open only to conventional motor vehicles and street-legal ATVs with proper ORV permits.
+Designated Shoreline Access Areas are open only to conventional motor vehicles and street-legal ATVs with a permits.
 Some areas are closed to street-legal ATVs seasonally.
+Unpaved Designated Roads within SAA do not require a permit.
 Speed limits are 15 mph unless otherwise posted.

 There is no additional camping fee or permit required to camp in undeveloped backcountry areas, with some exceptions: